Adirondack Guides & Guests on Lower Saranac Lake

-Dr. E.L.
-Trudeau
+Dr. Edward Livingston Trudeau

 In 1892, the Village of Saranac Lake was incorporated, and Dr. Trudeau became its first mayor.
-In the early 1900s the village grew into a thriving community and a fashionable destination resort - home to the world-renowned Trudeau Sanatorium, a dozen bustling hotels and a host of what became known as "cure cottages."
+In the early 1900s the village grew into a prospering community and a fashionable destination - home to the world-renowned Trudeau Sanatorium, a dozen bustling hotels and a host of what became known as "cure cottages."
 In 1887, author Robert Louis Stevenson came to Saranac Lake to be treated by Dr. Trudeau, and the first annual Saranac Lake Winter Carnival was held to bring entertainment to the many people recovering in the village.

-The Great Camps
+The Adirondack Great Camps

 Wealthy families of the early 20th century discovered the beauty of the region and many built Adirondack great camps.
 They would invite their friends and families to spend memorable times in the Saranac Lake Area.
 Among the many well-known families who owned local great camps were the Rockefellers, Posts, Baches and Guggenheims.

 Over the years, many famous figures such as Mark Twain, Christy Mathewson, Jack Dempsey, Al Jolson, Somerset Maugham, Albert Einstein, Bela Bartok, and Presidents William Henry Harrison, Theodore Roosevelt, William McKinley, Calvin Coolidge and Bill Clinton have come to Saranac Lake for rejuvenation of mind, body and spirit.